marcusats/cpe554-graphql/README.md

-# CS-554 Lab 3: Creating a GraphQL Server with Apollo, Redis, and MongoDB
+# CS-554: GraphQL Server with Apollo, Redis, and MongoDB

 ## Overview
 In this project for CS-554, we're tasked with building a GraphQL server leveraging Apollo Server, Redis for caching, and MongoDB as our data storage.
 Our application focuses on managing and querying data related to artists, albums, and record companies.